-In this example, the details need to be checked whether it a valid credential or not i.e the Username and Password.
+In this example, the details need to be checked whether it is a valid credential or not i.e. the Username and Password.

-Now we have the View, Model Object ready, and the Business Objects ready.
+Now we have the View, Model Object ready, and Business Objects ready.

 It contains all the database connections, the database driver registration, and the required DB queries which are needed for retrieving data from the database.

-Note: Few programmers refer DAO as the DTO.
+Note: Few programmers refer to DAO as the DTO.

 Accordingly, the data comes back to the Controller and it again interacts with the view to show the output to the end-user on the screen.